huangpufan/spec-kit-design-execute/templates/commands/execute.md

   ps: .specify/scripts/powershell/execute-design.ps1 -Json {ARGS}
 ---

+# 🌐 LANGUAGE CONFIGURATION

+**IMPORTANT**: Check the language configuration at `.specify/config/language.conf`:
+- If `LANGUAGE=zh`: Use Chinese (中文) for all dialogues and messages
+- If `LANGUAGE=en`: Use English for all dialogues and messages
+- If the config file doesn't exist: Default to English

 **Objective**: Execute an implementation based on an approved design document, automatically selecting it if only one exists, or letting the user choose from multiple options.

 1.  **Initial Script Execution**: